-Management Objective:

-Sustain healthy rangelands that support a balance of multiple uses, including wild horses, wildlife, ecosystem services, and livestock
+Management Objective: Sustain healthy rangelands that support a balance of multiple uses,

-Identified Problems in Reaching that Objective for this Committee to Address
+Identified Problems in Reaching that Objective for the Advisory Board to Consider

-- 1. Wild horse and burro populations already greatly exceed ecologically-based objectives - 2.
+- 1. Wild horse and burro populations already exceed ecologically-based management objectives - 2.
 Populations of wild horses and burros continue to grow at exponential rates - 3.
-Bureau of Land Management has limited options available to manage wild horses and burros at identified objectives to protect the range and achieve mandate of law
+Bureau of Land Management and U.S. Forest Service have limited options available to manage wild horses and burros to protect the range and achieve mandate of law